 Are Law Firms Adopting Technology and Innovation, and If Not, Why Not?

-Technology and innovation go hand in hand, but is every business sector as quick to get on board?
+Technology and innovation go hand in hand.
+But is every business sector as quick to get on board?

 When you think about sectors that utilise technology and adopt new innovations, the legal sector probably isn’t the first one that comes to mind.
-Operations, logistics, retail, recruitment, even banking are all breaking new ground with their customers and clients by moving with the times.
+Operations, logistics, retail, recruitment, and even banking are all breaking new ground with their customers and clients by moving with the times.

 It’s not as easy to see or classify with legal services.
 Law firms and legal services typically conjure up traditional, client-facing, sign-here-on-the-dotted-line-in-person types of images for the average person.

 When most people think about needing legal help or advice, they often take it to be quite formal, face to face, and even intimidating in some cases.
-We expect to go to an office and that there will be mounds of paperwork, with post-its designating what needs to be completed along with plenty of in-person discussion and statements.
+We expect to go to an office and that there will be mounds of paperwork.
+With post-its designating what needs to be completed along with plenty of in-person discussion and statements.

 Basically, our image of legal services is pretty old school, because that’s how it’s always been and continues to be portrayed even in media.